hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 	$ wc -l *.narrowPeak

-We can also take a look at the plots, but first we will have to generate it.
-We can use the `Rscript` command to do this, but will first need to load the R module:
+We can also generate plots using the R script file that was output by MACS2.
+There is a `_model.R` script in the directory.
+Let's load the R module and run the R script in the command line using the `Rscript` command as demonstrated below:

 	$ module load stats/R/3.2.1
 	$ Rscript Nanog-rep1_model.r